ubco-W2022T1-cosc301/project-group08/README.md

 **Please remember to update this section**

 - Zhiheng Zhang: rookie FPS gamer
-- Person 2: one sentence about you!
+- Xinquan Ge: Genji player
 - Person 3: one sentence about you!

 ## Images